jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-I am interested in <b>theoretical cryptography</b> and its connections with other fields such as complexity theory, applied analysis, and algebraic/differential geometry.
-I also like to talk about convex optimization, topological data analysis, and cybersecurity, but not as much as I like cryptography.
+I am interested in <b>theoretical cryptography</b> and its connections with other fields such as complexity theory, fourier analysis, and algebraic geometry.
+I also like to talk about optimization, TDA, and cybersecurity, but not as much as I like cryptography.
 </p>